One of the reasons why you should consider incorporating a company in Vietnam is that the Vietnam corporate tax rate has decreased over the years.

 As a corporate taxpayer, you can make use of deductible expenses, carried-forward losses, tax incentives offered by the government, and other tax reductions to lower your payable income tax.

-Last but not least, you need to pay your corporate tax provisionally on a quarterly basis based on estimates.
+Last but not least, you need to pay your corporate tax provisionally every quarter based on estimates.
 And after the end of a tax year, you must also submit a final tax return within 90 days.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.